sabilashang/vcBrowse/README.md

 # vcBrowse 🌐🗣️

-**vcBrowse** is a voice-controlled browser automation script that lets you perform searches, type text, and delete text using voice commands.
-It integrates Google Speech Recognition with Selenium for seamless browser interactions. 🎙️💻
+**vcBrowse** is a voice-controlled browser automation script that lets you perform searches, type text, and delete text using voice commands, integrating Google Speech Recognition with Selenium for seamless browser interactions🎙️💻

 ## Features
-🔍 **Voice Search**: Perform web searches by speaking your query.
+- 🔍 **Voice Search**: Perform web searches by speaking your query.
-⌨️ **Voice Typing**: Type text into the browser with voice commands.
+- ⌨️ **Voice Typing**: Type text into the browser with voice commands.
-🗑️ **Voice Deletion**: Delete the last word using your voice.
+- 🗑️ **Voice Deletion**: Delete the last word using your voice.
-❌ **Exit Command**: Close the program with a specific voice command.
+- ❌ **Exit Command**: Close the program with a specific voice command.

 # 📋Requirements
 - Python 3.x 🐍